The Real World: Chicago

 Bunim-Murray Productions experienced a number of problems with the production of this season, including a nearby shooting, and numerous protests, vandalism, and arrests by locals critical of MTV and its parent company, Viacom, and opposed to the production's perceived contribution to the neighborhood's gentrification.

 Season changes

 This was the first season of The Real World to feature two openly gay cast members, Chris Beckman and Aneesa Ferreira.
 A previous season, The Real World: Hawaii, featured two LGBT cast members: Justin Deabler, who is gay, and Ruthie Alcaide, who is bisexual.
+Ferreira later identified as bisexual in future television shows.

 Assignment

 Almost every season of The Real World, beginning with its fifth season, has included the assignment of a season-long group job or task to the housemates, continued participation in which has been mandatory to remain part of the cast since the Back to New York season.
 The Chicago roommates were assigned to three different jobs at the Chicago Park District.
 Some were lifeguards at the Lake Michigan beaches while others worked with inner-city children on a park mural.
 The cast then worked on "Chicagoween" (a portmanteau of "Chicago" and "Halloween") and had to devise a story to act out for the children at Chicago's Halloween celebration.